ISO Training Requirements

 Ensure personnel are competent based on education, training, or experience

-Take actions to acquire necessary competence
+Take action to address competence gaps

 Retain documented information as evidence of competence